What Is a Healthy Overhead Percentage for a Dental Practice in 2026?

 Why Overhead Matters for Valuation#

-Baseline Report section 3.1 documents the income approach to dental practice valuation: an EBITDA multiple applied to normalized earnings.
+State of Private Practice 2026 Q2 Report section 3.1 documents the income approach to dental practice valuation: an EBITDA multiple applied to normalized earnings.
 Overhead is the largest single input to that calculation.

 Frequently Asked Questions#

 Q2.
 Why do DSO-affiliated practices report lower overhead than independents?
 Platform-level expenses, including corporate administration, marketing, supply purchasing, and revenue cycle, are allocated at the dental support organization holding level rather than the individual practice.
-The practice-level figure therefore reflects only direct operating costs, producing a structurally lower percentage that is not directly comparable to an independent's all-in figure.
+The practice-level figure reflects only direct operating costs, producing a structurally lower percentage that is not directly comparable to an independent's all-in figure.

 Q3.
 Should overhead include the dentist-owner's salary?
 No. Owner compensation is reported separately.
 Seller's discretionary earnings (SDE) recasts the practice with owner compensation treated as profit available to a buyer.
 Overhead percentage is calculated before that recast.
 Mixing the two creates double-counting and is the most common normalization error in broker-prepared financials.